tprasadtp/lineageos-apk-extractor/README.md

 - Original `sdat2img.py` by [Andrei Conache](https://github.com/xpirt/sdat2img).
 Please note that license information is missing from original repository.
 - Some builds use `brotli` to decompress `system.new.dat.br`.
+- New AB scheme images are extracted using [this](https://github.com/cyxx/extract_android_ota_payload) Please note that license information is missing from original repository.
+- Protobufs were recompiled using protobuf3

 ## APKs